 We are delivering at a different hospital this time, much smaller than our previous births.
 It’s a hospital I actually worked at in the beginning of my ultrasound career, so the halls and rooms (and many faces!) are familiar which is comforting.
-We park and unload our bags and pillows – yep, it’s an absolute requirement of mine to bring my own pillow – and we head up to the labor and delivery floor.
+We park and unload our bags and pillows (yep, it’s an absolute requirement of mine to bring my own pillow) and we head up to the labor and delivery floor.

-We get settled in and then due to the baby’s fondness for changing positions so frequently, an ultrasound is ordered.
-The Sonographer puts the probe down on my belly and we’re all shocked to discover that her head is not down in my pelvis as we thought, but instead is located high in my right upper quadrant.
+We settle in; I don my gown.
+And then due to the baby’s fondness for changing positions so frequently, an ultrasound is ordered just to confirm that we’re good to go.
+The Sonographer puts the probe down on my belly and we’re all shocked to discover that her head is not down in my pelvis as we thought or as it should be, but instead is located high in my right upper quadrant.

 May 22, 2019.

-It’s about 9pm.
+It’s about 9pm now.
 My parents leave after joining us for dinner, and my nurse suggests that if I want anything to help me sleep (Ambien) I would need to get it on board soon, before it got too late.

-After a few more contractions, I know I won’t be able to sleep — I’m running on fumes, having been in the hospital for 24 hours already.
-I want to be as rested and ready as possible for the big day ahead, and since I had followed this same protocol with my first birth, I don’t hesitate.
-Sleeping meds: sign me up!
+I have a few more contractions and I know I won’t be able to sleep.
+I’m running on fumes, having already been in the hospital for 24 hours.
+I want to be as rested and ready as possible for the big day ahead, and since I followed this same protocol with my first birth, I don’t hesitate.

 CLICK HERE to read Part III